zzs1020/generator-ng2component/README.md

 2. add 'generate e2e test' option
     * where do u want to generate

 Actively upgrade (every Monday?)!
 Please often come back and check new version.
 You're welcome to contribute.
+Also, if you think this tool helpful, please watch/star/fork me on github/npmjs and let more people know it!